 Part of a major facelift scheme

-The new district is part of the facelift scheme "New Urban Life around Guldberg Skole", that begun in 2006 and will see completion in 2011.
+The district is part of the facelift scheme "New Urban Life around Guldberg Skole", that begun in 2006 and saw completion in 2011.
 Apart from the new district, five spots have been pinpointed for intervention along Guldbergsgade to promote safe school routes for the children of the district.
 The five points of intervention are also meant to give life in the city a lift, particularly on the stretch of road running from Skt.
 Hans Torv up to Empire Bio, and to improve territorial cohesion.